imcf/auto-subtitle/README.md

 - Notes & Tips

-- If you plan to edit subtitles interactively, use `--gui` — it supports a dropdown to pick any generated file, an editor textarea, Save/Reload, and buttons to Burn This / Burn All.
+If you plan to edit subtitles interactively, use `--edit_srt` — this opens the generated SRT file in your preferred editor for manual correction before you burn or embed.
 - If you use VS Code and want it to block until you close the file, set `--editor "code --wait"`.
-- Installing Flask enables the GUI.
-If Flask is not installed and you pass `--gui`, the CLI will show a helpful error.

 - Ensure `ffmpeg` is installed (and includes libass if you need to burn with the `subtitles` filter).
-If you see errors such as "Unable to open C\:/...", use the GUI and try saving the SRT to a path without drive colons or test a non-Windows path style.
+    If you see errors such as "Unable to open C\:/..." on Windows, try using `--edit_srt` and save the SRT to a path without drive colons (or run with `--output_srt` to explicitly write the SRT to a different folder).
+The CLI also provides a fallback that runs `ffmpeg` from a temporary directory when path issues are detected.

+### Editor workflow

+When you use `--edit_srt`, the tool will open the generated `.srt` file in the editor defined by (in order):

+- the `--editor` argument (explicit command, e.g. `--editor "code --wait"`)
+- the `EDITOR` or `VISUAL` environment variable
+- platform defaults: on Windows it launches `notepad`, on macOS it uses `open -W`, and on Linux it prefers `nano/vi/vim` or falls back to `xdg-open`.

+If you want an editor that blocks (so the CLI waits), set `--editor` to something like `code --wait` for Visual Studio Code.
+If a specified editor command does not exist on your PATH, the CLI will print a helpful error and exit.

+### Troubleshooting

+- ffmpeg "Unable to open C\:/..." on Windows: this is commonly due to the subtitles filter or the path format; try moving the SRT file to a simple path (no drive colon) or run with `--output_srt` to write the file to a chosen location.
+The CLI also falls back to invoking `ffmpeg` from a temp directory in some cases.
+- Make sure your `ffmpeg` build includes libass if you want to burn subtitles with the `subtitles` filter (required for `--subtitle_mode burn`).
+If you get errors about the `subtitles` filter being missing, install a full `ffmpeg` build or use `--subtitle_mode embed` / `external` as an alternative.
+- For embedding rather than burning, `--subtitle_mode embed` creates a track that is selectable in players that support subtitle tracks (e.g., HTML5 players, VLC).

+### Testing & Development

+Unit tests use `pytest` and are included under `tests/`.
+You can run them locally after installing `pytest` (already included in `requirements.txt` for convenience):

+    pip install -r requirements.txt
+    python -m pytest -q

 Advanced: If you prefer the behavior of copying codecs, or tweaking the final naming convention for `subbed.mp4` outputs, let me know and I can add the optional flags for these.